consuldemocracy/consuldemocracy/doc/en/dev_test_setup_linux.md

 ## Cloning the repository

-Now, with all the dependencies installed, clone the Consul repository:
+Now, with all the dependencies installed, clone the CONSUL repository:

 ```
 git clone https://github.com/consul/consul.git